bkw777/WP-2_IC-Card/README.md

 Full configuration provides about 10 minutes of memory power from a capacitor while the card is ejected or the WP-2 power is off.

+Requires a thinner PCB than normal.
+This PCB may be up to 0.8mm thick.

 ![](WP-2_IC_Card_RAM_cap_carried_1.jpg)
 ![](WP-2_IC_Card_RAM_cap_carried_2.jpg)